simonmichael/hledger/hledger/hledger.m4.md

 Finally, you can use both the @/@@ cost notation and equity postings at the same time.
-This in theory gives the best of all worlds - preserving the accounting equation, revealing the per-unit cost basis, and providing more flexibility in how you write the entry.
+This in theory gives the best of all worlds - preserving the accounting equation, revealing the per-unit cost basis, and providing more flexibility in how you write the entry:

-**Variant 5**:
+**Variant 5**

 ```journal
 2022-01-01 one hundred euros purchased at $1.35 each